synw/terr/README.md

 // terr(from string, terr error)
 trace := terr.New("function_path", err)
 return trace
-//return a *Trace instead of an error
+//return a *terr.Trace instead of an error
    ```

 Continue tracing: